cagnulein/QZCompanionNordictrackTreadmill/README.md

 -   When executed, the QZ-Companion.bat installation script will generate a log file named QZ-Companion-log.txt.
-If communication fails or the app fails to install on your treadmill, refer to this log to troubleshoot specific errors.
+If communication fails or the app fails to install on your treadmill or bike, refer to this log to troubleshoot specific errors.
 You may be required to share this log to obtain technical support.